Men and women 23-49, here is how you can move on from what happened in your childhood and lead the life that you really want.

 Some people feel they cannot be helped, for example if they are considered to have C-PTSD or BPD/EUPD.
 That is not true.
 All of the things mentioned above can help.

-Am I eligible to book a consultation?
+Am I eligible for a free consultation?

 You will need to be 18 years old or over.
 That is all!